xiyu23/frontend-knowledge-points/keeplearning.md

 a.publicField; // 6
-a.#privateField; // Uncaught SyntaxError: Private field '#privateField' must be declared in an enclosing class a.someFieldNotDeclared; // undefined
+a.#privateField; // Uncaught SyntaxError: Private field '#privateField' must be declared in an enclosing class a.someFieldNotDeclared; // undefined a.publicMethod(); // hello world a.#privateMethod(); // Uncaught SyntaxError: Private field '#privateMethod' must be declared in an enclosing class a.someMethodNotDeclared(); // a.someMethodNotDeclared is not a function
 ```

+## 59. what's next?

 ---CSS---[ref=https://developer.mozilla.org/en-US/docs/Web/CSS/Reference]---
 1. CSS选择器